aerospike-community/aerospike-graphite/README.md

 ## Dependencies
 - python 2.6+
-- python argparse, bcrypt (is using auth), pyOpenSSL (if using SSL/TLS)
+- python argparse, bcrypt (if using auth), pyOpenSSL (if using SSL/TLS)